ergonode/docs/docs/backend/modules/exporter-shopware-6.md

 ### VariableProductStep and SimpleProductStep
 Adding and updating the Products in relation to a segment (if set) or the entire catalog.
 The important to first export products with variants.

-Both steps are published by the commands `Ergonode\ExporterShopware6\Domain\Command\Export\ProductExportCommand` who arrive to `Ergonode\ExporterShopware6\Infrastructure\Processor\Process\ProductExportProcess`.
+Both steps are published by the commands `Ergonode\ExporterShopware6\Domain\Command\Export\ProductExportCommand` which arrives to `Ergonode\ExporterShopware6\Infrastructure\Processor\Process\ProductExportProcess`.

 * Find and get product info from Shopware6 in Default Language.
 * Mapping value from Ergonode Base
 * Insert or update product
 * Replace process for other selected languages

-Mapping is a process, we overwrite data from Shopware6 with the Ergonode data.
-Product mappers implement `Ergonode\ExporterShopware6\Infrastructure\Mapper\ProductMapperInterface` which allows for the expansion.
+Mapping is a process which overwrites data from Shopware6 with the Ergonode data.
+Product mappers implement `Ergonode\ExporterShopware6\Infrastructure\Mapper\ProductMapperInterface` which are left open to be extended.

-When adding or changing a mapper, we must not forget to configure
+When adding or changing a mapper, we must not forget to add configuration to `services.yml` as fallows:
 ```yaml
 Ergonode\ExporterShopware6\Infrastructure\Builder\Shopware6ProductBuilder:
     arguments: